amir-827/ganjoor-poems-dataset/README.md

 ## Example

-Let’s say you have scraped a poem with the link `ganjoor.net/hafez/ghazal/sh354`.
+Let’s say you want to get a poem with the link `ganjoor.net/hafez/ghazal/sh354`.
 In this repository, this poem would be saved in a file located at the following path:
 `hafez/ghazal/354.txt`